nexcess/magento-turpentine/README.md

 event in Magento.
-When this event is triggered, the extension looks at the block attached to it and if an [ESI policy](https://github.com/nexcess/magento-turpentine/wiki/ESI_Cache_Policy) has been defined for the block then the block's template is replaced with a simple ESI template that tells Varnish to pull the block content from a separate URL.
+When this event is triggered, the extension looks at the block attached to it and if an [ESI policy](https://github.com/nexcess/magento-turpentine/wiki/ESI_Cache_Policy) has been defined for the block then the block's template is replaced with a simple ESI (or AJAX) template that tells Varnish to pull the block content from a separate URL.
 Varnish then does another request to that URL to get the content for that block, which can be cached separately from the page and may differ between different visitors/clients.